 How Is Filing ITR Important For Sole Proprietorships?

 - Legal Behold and Penalty Avoidance – ITR Filing is a must if the income exceeds the basic exemption limit.
-Noncompliance may lead to penalty, late fees, and/or interest (Sections 234F, 234A/B/C).
-Continuous ITR Filing helps keep the businesses up to legal compliance.
+Noncompliance may lead to a penalty, late fees, and/or interest (Sections 234F, 234A/B/C).
+Continuous ITR Filing helps keep businesses up to legal compliance.

 - Carry Forward of Business Losses – The quick filing of the ITR allows a businessperson to carry forward losses or depreciation to the next year and thereby reduce the tax burden in those years.
-This loss would be forfeited if filing is delayed.
+This loss would be forfeited if the filing is delayed.

 - Transparency & Tax Planning – Tax return filing leads to transparency in financial records.
 It promotes tax planning and effective resource allocation.
 It facilitates an annual review of the business’s performance.